 So I have created some cleaning hacks that have helped us keep our house tidy without a ton of scrubbing and mopping!

 Whenever I have to clean, I look to my checklist.
 I have created a ton over the years, but this one is perfect for helping with cleaning up at the end of the night.
 We pick 3 things to clean up in each area of the house.
 For us, it is the kitchen, toys, and living room.
 By keeping it simple, it is totally manageable to maintain an organized and tidy home.

 When cleaning the floors, we love using the 2-in-1 wet/dry mop and a dustpan and brush because the kids can use them for cleaning up messes they make.
 For larger spills, we use the tall broom or our vacuum.
-I try to give the kids as many tasks for cleaning as I can so I don’t have to spend my time doing a lot of the cleaning up after them.
+I try to give the kids as many tasks for cleaning as I can so I don’t have to spend my time doing a lot of cleaning up after them.
 They are 5 and 6, so they are capable of cleaning up independently.
 We do the floors on an as-needed basis, like if there is a giant spill or crumbs have gotten out of control!

 The dustpan and broom come in two sizes, so when the kids were younger, we used the smaller dustpan since it was easier for them to use.
 The more you can allow them to help, the better you both will be in the long run!!

 For wiping the counters every day, we use a multi-purpose cleaner.
-This way we aren’t spreading germs everywhere and I can still feel like the kitchen is clean.
+This way, we aren’t spreading germs everywhere and I can still feel like the kitchen is clean.
 I love this cleaner because it is baby-safe and organic.
 We also use cleaning cloths to wipe down the counters.
 These cloths are the perfect alternative to paper towels.
-Toss in the dishwasher to clean, and it is like they are brand new!
-We do this every night, so it is on my cleaning checklist so I remember, because you get tired at the end of the day!!
+Toss them in the dishwasher to clean, and it is like they are brand new!
+We do this every night, so it is on my cleaning checklist so I remember because you get tired at the end of the day!!

 Shop My Favorites